-Passengers consider sea travel as a great way to sample destinations and are often enticed by all-inclusive extravagant expeditions to exotic destinations.
+Passengers consider sea travel a great way to sample destinations and are often enticed by all-inclusive extravagant expeditions to exotic destinations.
 The annual cruise industry in the United States alone is valued at 37.
 5 billion, attracting more than 20 million each year.
 While ocean travel may seem like a harmless, fun, and family-friendly way to travel, the truth is, these massive vessels are negatively impacting our planet on a global scale.

 According to Marcie Keever, the Oceans and Vessels Program Director at Friends of the Earth: